GitLab FI

 .

-This can be solved with the following command:# nastavení pro uživatele user@machine:~$ git config --global http.emptyAuth true # nastavení pro celý systém user@machine:~$ sudo git config --system http.emptyAuth true
+This can be resolved by using the following command:# nastavení pro uživatele user@machine:~$ git config --global http.emptyAuth true # nastavení pro celý systém user@machine:~$ sudo git config --system http.emptyAuth true

 Mozilla Firefox